-If you're shopping around for new Kindle accessories, we've got you covered.
-We've tried everything from clear cases you can fill with stickers to ones with built-in straps, and have tested straps you can add to your e-reader without needing a case.
+If you're shopping around for new Kindle accessories, I've got you covered as a fellow reader and owner of every single current Kindle model.
+I've tried everything from clear cases you can fill with stickers to ones with built-in straps, and have tested straps you can add to your e-reader without needing a case.
 Stickers?
 Charms?
-We got ’em.
-Hate holding up your Kindle?
-Try a Kindle holder and a page-turning remote.
-This guide will give you ideas left and right to stock up on.
+Got ’em.
+Hate holding your Kindle up to read?
+The Kindle holders and page-turning remotes are for you.
+This guide will give you ideas on how to improve your own reading time or gift your favorite reader.

 Kindle Cases and Covers